R. Kelly: 2010–2012: Epic, Love Letter, throat surgery, and Write Me Back

 On July 19, 2011, Kelly was admitted to the Northwestern Memorial Hospital in Chicago to undergo emergency throat surgery to drain an abscess on one of his tonsils, and was released on July 21, 2011.
-He cancelled his performance at the Reggae Sumfest in Jamaica that was scheduled for the following Friday.
+He canceled his performance at the Reggae Sumfest in Jamaica that was scheduled for the following Friday.
 Johnny Gourzong, Sumfest Productions executive director, commented, "We are truly going to miss his presence on the festival."
 On September 23, 2011, Variety confirmed that Kelly had signed on to write original music for the Sparkle soundtrack.

 In 2011, Kelly worked with writer David Ritz on an autobiography entitled Soulacoaster: The Diary of Me, which was later released in the summer of 2012.

 On October 7, 2011, after Sony's RCA Music Group announced the consolidation of Jive, Arista and J Records into RCA Records, Kelly was set to release music under the RCA brand.

 Following his throat surgery, Kelly released "Shut Up" to generally favorable reviews: Spin magazine said, "Kelly taking aim at the haters who said "he's washed up, he's lost it."
 He hasn't.
 Dude's voice is in prime smooth R&B form".
 On December 21, 2011, Kelly made a live appearance on The X Factor and gave his first performance after the surgery.
 Kelly revealed to Rolling Stone that he felt like he was "just starting out" and how the performance was a "wake up call" for him.

 In 2012, Kelly made a series of announcements including a follow-up to the Love Letter album titled Write Me Back, which was released on June 26 to little fanfare, as well as a third installment of Trapped in the Closet and The Single Ladies Tour featuring R&B singer, Tamia.
 In February 2012, Kelly performed "I Look to You", a song he wrote for Whitney Houston, at Houston's homegoing.